Plenituz/barbe-serverless/docs/getting-started.md

 # The 5 minutes getting started guide

+Barbe-serverless generates Terraform templates, Dockerfiles, zip archives and everything else you will need to deploy your application.
-Barbe-serverless is a Barbe template that generates Terraform files.
-We do not have any built in build/deploy system **yet**, so you'll need to build your application yourself and to run `terraform` once the Terraform files are generated.
+We do not have any built in build system **yet**, so you'll need to build your application yourself (bundle your javascript, compile your Go, etc).

-For now let's get started on a project
+Let's get started on a project

 ### The basic project setup